 We use Jigsaw resources as the basis for teaching and learning in PSHE, but Personal, Social and Emotional learning spills far beyond timetabled lessons.
 We take every opportunity to further develop PSHE through, for example, celebrating and sharing local, national and international weeks and events, such as Children’s Mental Health Week.

-More information about our PSHE provision can be found in our Policy.
+More information about our PSHE provision can be found in our PSHE and RSE Policy.

 Our planned curriculum for each year group can be found here.